u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/getting_started/first_campaign.rst

 .. image:: first_campaign/marketing-template-sample.png
    :align: center
-   :alt: A dashboard showing the creation of a new marketing automation campaign in Odoo.
+   :alt: A dashboard showing the creation of a new marketing automation campaign in Thrive Bureau ERP.

 **Smart buttons**